-- Prepared to take Expository Writing (ENGL 101)

-- -NYS English Regents score $\geq$ 75; or

-- -Verbal SAT score $\geq$ 420; or

-- -Reading and Writing ACT scores ≥ 17; or

-- -Transfer student who has already passed a college-level English course.

-- Prepared to take GER Math

-- -Already passed Intermediate Algebra or equivalent.
+- Prepared to take Composition & the Spoken Word (ENGL 101) - -NYS English Regents score ≥ 75; or - -Verbal SAT score ≥ 420; or - -Reading and Writing ACT scores ≥ 17; or - -Transfer student who has already passed a college-level English course. - Prepared to take GER Math - -NYS Geometry Regents or Math A plus one year; or - -Already passed Intermediate Algebra or equivalent.